Steelers guard Issac Seumalo signs with surprising team in NFL free agency

-Report: Arizona Cardinals sign former Steelers guard Issac Seumalo to three-year deal
+Report: Arizona Cardinals sign former Steelers guard Isaac Seumalo to three-year deal

 The Pittsburgh Steelers are officially down an offensive lineman thanks to NFL free agency.
 Guard Isaac Seumalo has signed with the Arizona Cardinals on a three year-deal, per ESPN’s Jeremy Fowler.
 Seumalo spent three years in Pittsburgh after joining from Philadelphia.
 Now, he will make over $30 million in the desert.